-Q. Will reconciling payments online affect the time in which I receive payment from American Express?
+Q. Will reconciling payments online affect the time in which I receive payments from American Express?

-A. No. Reconciling your payments online will have no impact on the time in which you receive payment for American Express charges.
+A. No. Reconciling your payments online will have no impact on the time in which you receive payments for American Express charges.

-A. Once you specify your American Express Online Services User ID and Password and the enrolment process is complete, your financial data will be available to you.
+A. Once your registration process is completed, your financial data will be available to you immediately.

-Q. Does signing up to reconcile my payments online automatically discontinue hard copy (paper) or soft copy (email) Merchant statements?
+Q. Does signing up to reconcile my payments online automatically discontinue hard copy (paper) or soft copy (email) payment Statements?

-A. Yes.
-Starting with your next Merchant statement, all financial information will now come to you through your online access only.
+A. Yes, starting with your next Merchant Statement, all financial information will now come to you through online access only.

 Q. How much payment reconciliation data will be available online?

-A. You are able to view the latest 13 months of payment reconciliation data online.
-You can also view the last 13 months of payment reconciliation data by running a report and/or downloading the data into a spreadsheet (for example, Microsoft® Excel).
+A. You¡¦re able to view the last 13 months of payment reconciliation data online.
+You can also view it by running a report and/or downloading the data into a spreadsheet (for example; Microsoft® Excel).

 Q. What kind of internet browser will I need to reconcile my payments online?

-A. To view payment data for multiple locations, all you need to do is enrol your Head Office American Express merchant number.
-To do this you will need to create a new ID and password, enter your Head Office merchant account number and banking information.
-Your Head Office will now be able to view financial data for each location in the chain.
+A. To view payment data for multiple locations all you need to do is register your Head Office American Express Merchant number.
+To do this you will need to create a new ID and password, enter your Head Office Merchant Account number and banking information.
+The Head Office Account will then be able to view financial data for each location in the chain.

 Q. Why should I resolve my customer disputes online?

-A. By receiving and responding to customer disputes online, you can save time and money, as well as reduce the risk of ‘no reply’ Chargebacks that can occur because of mail delays or misplaced dispute letters.
+A. By receiving and responding to customer disputes online, you can save time and money, as well as reduce the risk of ¡¥no reply¡¦ Chargebacks that can occur due to mail delays or misplaced dispute letters.

 Q. How does resolving disputes online differ from doing so through the mail?

-A. In both cases, you are provided the same time to reply and can send supporting materials by either fax or mail.
-Receiving a notification via email is much faster than surface mail and as a result provides you with a longer period of time in which to respond.
+A. In both cases, you are provided the same time to reply and can send supporting material by fax.
+Receiving a notification online is much faster than via regular mail and as a result gives you a longer period of time in which to respond.

 Q. Can I track my customer disputes online even if my business has multiple locations?

 A. Yes.
-You can use your online account to resolve customer disputes for all of your locations.
-When you access the service, you are given the opportunity to select the dispute and the location within your organisation you wish to manage.
+You can resolve customer disputes for all of your locations.
+When you access the service, you¡¦re given the opportunity to select the locations within your organisation for which you wish to manage disputes.